 Raise the presser foot with the presser foot lifter at the back of the machine.
-Thread tension will be released when the presser foot lifter is raised.

 1 Presser foot lifter

 Changing the needles

 - 1. Turn the hand wheel toward you until the needles are at the highest position. - 2.
 Loosen, but do not remove the left or right needle clamp screw with the allen key while you are holding the needles. - Remove the left or right needle, depending on the stitch type you want to sew. - 4.
 Hold the new needle(s) with the flat surface to the back. - 5.
 Insert the needle(s) into the left and/or right needle clamp as far as it/they will go. - 6.
 Securely tighten the left or right needle clamp screw. - 1 Right needle clamp screw - 2 Left needle clamp screw